Pedram-Rajaei/SSN-DNN-JAX/README.md

-# JAX-based implementation of structured state-space models combined with deep neural networks for scalable and interpretable time-series modeling
+# JAX-based implementation of structured state-space models combined with deep neural networks for scalable and interpretable time-series modeling(SSM-DNN-JAX)
 ## Introduction

 A fast, differentiable implementation of State-Space Models combined with Deep Neural Networks (SSM-DNN) using [JAX](https://github.com/jax-ml/jax) for accelerated and scalable computation.